 Why Trust The Spruce Eats?

 This piece was edited by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-One of his favorite coffee makers that didn't make this list is the Bodum BRAZIL French Press, a great budget option, especially for those who prefer non-electric brewers.
+One of his favorite coffee makers that didn't make this list is the Bodum Brazil French Press (view at Amazon), a great budget option, especially for those who prefer non-electric brewers.